Efficient Hallucination Detection for LLMs Using Uncertainty-Aware Attention Heads

 \subsection{Main Results}

-\Cref{tab:overall_results} presents the mean PRR for each task (QA, Summ, and MT) for each of the evaluated LLMs.
+\Cref{tab:overall_results} presents the mean PRR for each task (QA, Summ, and MT) for each evaluated LLM.
 To compute the mean PRR for each task, we average the PRR scores across all relevant datasets, for example, XSum, CNN, and SamSum for summarization.
-These aggregated PRR scores provide a robust measure of the performance of various methods for each task and model.
-Detailed results for each model and dataset are presented in \Cref{tab:llama_detailed,tab:qwen_detailed,tab:gemma_detailed,tab:falcon_detailed} in \Cref{app:detailed_results}.
-The results using the ROC-AUC metric are presented in \Cref{tab:overall_results_roc_auc} in \Cref{app:roc_auc_results}.
+The aggregated PRR scores provide a robust measure of the performance of various methods for each task and model.
+Detailed results for each model and dataset are presented in \Cref{tab:llama_detailed,tab:qwen_detailed,tab:gemma_detailed,tab:falcon_detailed} in Appendix \ref{app:detailed_results}.
+The ROC-AUC results are shown in \Cref{tab:overall_results_roc_auc} in Appendix \ref{app:roc_auc_results}.

-The results demonstrate that the proposed RAUQ method consistently outperforms previous state-of-the-art methods for the summarization and translation tasks by a substantial margin for all evaluated LLMs.
-For instance, for the summarization task using Gemma-2 9B, RAUQ largely outperforms the second-best method (LUQ) by 0.265 of PRR.
-In contrast, other single-generation methods based on the attention weights, such as Focus and Attention Score, perform close to random chance.
+The results demonstrate that RAUQ consistently outperforms the previous state-of-the-art for the QA and translation tasks by a sizable margin across all evaluated LLMs.

+For instance, for the translation task using Gemma-2 9B, RAUQ largely outperforms the second-best method, Simple Focus, by 0.051 of PRR.
+In contrast, other single-generation methods based on the attention weights, such as Focus and Attention Score, perform substantially worse.

-For the QA task, RAUQ also achieves the best results across all models often with a substantial margin over the second best method.
-Notably, RAUQ improves over the second-best method (MSP) for Llama-3.1 8B by 0.049 in terms of PRR.
-However, for Qwen-2.5 7B in the QA task, computationally intensive DegMat comes close, trailing RAUQ by just 0.002 PRR.
-However, RAUQ consistently outperforms all other sampling-based baselines on average.
+For summarization, RAUQ also achieves the best results across most models, often with a notable margin over the second-best method.
+Notably, RAUQ improves upon the second-best method (Perplexity) for Gemma-2 9B by 0.017 in terms of PRR.
+The only exceptions are Qwen-2.5 7B and Falcon-3 10B, where Perplexity and Attention Score achieve the best performance, respectively.
+Nevertheless, RAUQ is the second best and consistently outperforms all other sampling-based baselines on average.

-Overall, while methods such as MSP, Focus, or SAR might achieve top performance in specific settings, RAUQ demonstrates the most robust performance across all tasks and models, consistently ranking as the best method by average performance in a task.
+Overall, while methods such as MSP, Focus, or SAR might achieve top performance in specific settings, RAUQ demonstrates the most robust performance across all tasks and models, consistently ranking as the best or second-best method by average performance in a task.

 \Cref{tab:overall_results_small_large} in Appendix~\ref{app:small_large_llms} provides experimental results with $\leq$1B and 70B LLMs, which demonstrate that RAUQ is the best method on average across a wide range of model sizes and tasks, highlighting its strong generalization ability.

 \Cref{tab:instruction_results} in Appendix~\ref{app:instruction_tuned_llms} presents results for instruction-tuned LLMs.
 They show that RAUQ is the best-performing method on average across a range of model architectures, confirming that the attention pattern generalizes to instruction-tuned and mixture-of-experts (MoE) models.